Turkey Cutlets

 This post may contain affiliate links.
 See my disclosure policy.

-This turkey cutlet recipe features thin slices of perfectly seasoned, panko-breaded turkey, pan-fried until golden brown.
-It’s a simple yet delicious dish with plenty of flavor and comes together in minutes!
+This turkey cutlet recipe features thin slices of panko-crusted turkey pan-fried until golden brown.
+Truly crispy and juicy, they cook in just 10 minutes.

 turkey cutlets with fresh herbs.

-Whether you want a healthy, low-fat protein or a fast and delicious dinner that requires minimal prep time, this is a foolproof recipe you’ll instantly love!
+Whether you want a healthy, low-fat protein or a fast and delicious dinner that requires minimal prep time, my turkey cutlets recipe is one for the books!

 Table of Contents